dniel/blogr-pve/doc/setup_consul.md

 # Service Discovery

-To implement Service Discovery im using a product called Consul by HashiCorp.
+To implement Service Discovery I'm using a product called Consul by HashiCorp.

 As quoted from their [GitHub repo](https://github.com/hashicorp/consul)
 > Consul is a tool for service discovery and configuration.
 Consul is distributed, highly available, and extremely scalable.